connormayer/persian_epenthesis/README.md

 # The acquisition of L2 English complex onsets by L1 Farsi speakers

-This repository contains the code used in Khaloo and Mayer (2025).
+This repository contains the code and data used in

+> Khaloo, N. & Mayer, C. (2025).
 The acquisition of L2 English consonant clusters by L1 Farsi speakers. *Laboratory Phonology, 16*(1), 1-43.

 ## src